mohamed-sallam/awb-docs/srs.md

 ## Preface
 ### Document Purpose
-The main purpose of this document to provide details, specifications and requirements of our Digital Detoxing App (Awb).
+The main purpose of this document is to provide details, specifications ,and requirements for our Digital Detoxing App (Awb).
 The document will provide an overview of the system in the first section; then each part will be explained in detail.
 ### Target Users
 - Anyone who abuses the phone or the computer and wants to limit that with the pre-commitment strategy.